byu-cce270/content/docs/unit3/00_files/file_hw.md

 #  HW: Reading and Writing Files

-**Purpose:** You will count the amount of speed limit signs from a given Excel file.
+**Purpose:** In this assignment you are given a csv file from the UDOT.
+You are going to go through the file and count how many speed limit signs there are of the various speed limits.
+You can find where to access this data [here](https://data-uplan.opendata.arcgis.com/datasets/uplan::speed-limit-signs-1/explore?location=40.705286%2C-111.838968%2C12.49 )

 ## Instructions